 Can You Gain Muscle with Just Barbell Workouts?

-Yes, you can build muscles with just only barbell exercises.
-A Barbell allows you to lift more weights compared to the other types of equipment.
-And the study suggests lifting heavy loads increases more mass and strength compared to lifting lightweights.
+Yes, you can build muscles with barbells only.
+Barbells allow you to lift maximum weights compared to the other types of equipment.
+And lifting heavy loads put more stress on the muscles and activates fast-twitch muscle fibers (Type 2 muscle fibers), which are crucial in stimulating strength and hypertrophy.

 Barbell Full Body Mass Gain Workouts PDF